-- Ensure that there is sufficient gas to meet your needs. - Check that gas cylinders are securely fastened. - Turn off the gas supply, and all gas appliances - only leave gas on if your motorhome has a Truma MonoControl CS safety gas pressure regulator. - Turn OFF all gas manifold taps (located under the sink). - Ensure that the gas cylinder and locker door are securely fastened. - Switch off the 230V supply at the site's hook-up supply pillar and disconnect the mains cable from the vehicle (beware of potential electric shock from a wet cable).
+- Ensure that there is sufficient gas to meet your needs. - Check that gas cylinders are securely fastened. - Turn off the gas supply, and all gas appliances. - Turn OFF all gas manifold taps (located under the sink). - Ensure that the gas cylinder and locker door are securely fastened. - Switch off the 230V supply at the site's hook-up supply pillar and disconnect the mains cable from the vehicle (beware of potential electric shock from a wet cable).
 Coil up cable and store in a safe place. - Check both the control panel and the PDU box for operation. - Check and, if necessary, charge your leisure battery.
 This can be viewed on your control panel. - Check that the battery is secure and that the battery box door is securely fastened. - Ensure that the fridge is set to 12V operation and the door lock is set.
-(Please note that the electrical relays will allow the fridge to run on the vehicle battery when the engine is running.) - Ensure, if required, that your fresh water and waste water tanks are empty. - Remove any external fresh water connections, coil and store in a secure place. - Ensure that the toilet flush tank is empty in order to minimise the risk of leaks or spillage while the vehicle is in motion. - Move the toilet blade handle to the closed position. - Close and secure all cupboards and drawers and check for any loose articles. - Do not store tins, jars, cylinders etc. in overhead lockers.
+(Please note that the electrical relays will allow the fridge to run on the vehicle battery when the engine is running.) - Ensure that your fresh water and waste water tanks are empty. - Remove any external fresh water connections, coil and store in a secure place. - Ensure that the toilet flush tank is empty in order to minimise the risk of leaks or spillage while the vehicle is in motion. - Move the toilet blade handle to the closed position. - Close and secure all cupboards and drawers and check for any loose articles. - Do not store tins, jars, cylinders etc. in overhead lockers. - Close and secure all windows and roof lights. - Leave all curtains and blinds open. - Make sure any heavy articles are stored in accordance with the loading procedure.

-- · Close and secure all windows and roof lights. - Leave all curtains and blinds open. - Make sure any heavy articles are stored in accordance with the loading procedure. - Ensure tables are in their specified storage compartments. - Lock the habitation door (remember to remove the keys). - Check your wing mirrors and adjust if necessary. - Check that the wheel bolts are secure and that the tyre pressures are correct. - Check underneath the vehicle for any stray items. - Safely store your levelling blocks away in an appropriate place.
+- Ensure tables are in their specified storage compartments. - Lock the habitation door (remember to remove the keys). - Check your wing mirrors and adjust if necessary. - Check that the wheel bolts are secure and that the tyre pressures are correct. - Check underneath the vehicle for any stray items. - Safely store your levelling blocks away in an appropriate place.

-PROUD GRAPHIC & EMBLEM SUPPLIER TO Bailey of Bristol Caravans & Motorhomes www.cgi-visual.com | 01234 846 000
+PROUD GRAPHIC & EMBLEM SUPPLIER TO Bailey of Bristol Caravans & Motorhomes